What is hives

 The following symptoms characterize anaphylaxis:

-- Your blood pressure drops, you experience circulatory weakness and even unconsciousness.
+- Your blood pressure drops, you suffer circulatory weakness and even unconsciousness.

 - You feel unwell, vomit, get diarrhea.